driversline/QR-project/README.md

-for use do pip install Pillow
+To use it, run the command: `pip install Pillow`.